PhD in Forest Remote Sensing

 Current position: Research Fellow at the United Nations University, Japan

-Ram´s doctoral research at the University of Tokyo focuses on multi-sensor remote sensing techniques for REDD+, with a concentration in Cambodian forests.
-After his PhD he began working as a Post-doctoral Fellow at the Japan Agency for Marine-Earth Science and Technology.
+Ram’s doctoral research at the University of Tokyo focused on multi-sensor remote sensing techniques for REDD+, with a concentration in Cambodian forests.
+After his PhD, he began working as a Postdoctoral Fellow at the Japan Agency for Marine-Earth Science and Technology.

 2016 INSPIRE Award by Ministry of Science and Technology, Government of India

 2015 Nomination for Lead Author for the IPBES assessment report

 CV as submitted for the Green Talents award (2013):

 United Nations University – Institute for Sustainability and Peace (UNU-ISP), Japan